 While homeowners may have been a bit leery of inverting the floor plans of their primary residences, they were more willing to experiment with their vacation homes.
 Property owners with building lots located adjacent to view worthy landscapes, such as the vacation communities situated on the Outer Banks of North Carolina, began to see homes built with the living areas on the top floors.
 In fact, one of our bestselling designers believes that the first inverted vacation home in the country was built in the town of Kitty Hawk, North Carolina in 1981.
-An updated version of that design, called the Kitty Hawk Rental, is available on our website and remains popular.
 At first, folks considering an inverted plan were skeptical (“we’ll have to carry the groceries up all those stairs?”).
 But once they took in the expansive views offered by the inverted design, attitudes quickly changed.

 In the end, we shouldn’t be surprised that architects and home designers altered their design approach so that they could maximize views for their clients.
 Modern architecture has always coveted the spaces at the very top.
 When we hear the word “penthouse” we know this space will not be a view-less room located in the basement.
 It is fitting then, that the number of residential designs featuring inverted floor plans has increased so dramatically over the past 20 years.
 If the view from the top is so treasured, it only makes sense to place the rooms where the most time is spent on the uppermost floor.
 Our DNA demands nothing less.